 How tango is danced in Buenos Aires

 Many Europeans and Americans dance tango differently than Argentines.
 For years I tried to find a video to show how tango is danced in Argentina in order to change people's perception.
-But I couldn't find a satisfying one because tango videos are mostly shot by people interested only in their own version of tango.
-The few that reflect the truth are poorly made, often with annoying nonsense.
-Perhaps even in Buenos Aires most milongas are not up to the standard of tango because foreign visitors are always heavily involved, making it difficult to capture a truly porteno milonga.
-Only recently I came across this video made by Paul Holman, which I found is representative of a milonga that I can call home.
+But I couldn't find a satisfying one because tango videos are mostly shot by foreigners interested only in their own version of tango.
+The few that reflect the truth are poorly made, often with trifling and annoying details.
+Maybe even in Buenos Aires most milongas are not up to standard because they are packed with visitors, making it difficult to capture a truly porteno milonga.
+Only recently, I came across this video made by Paul Holman, which I found is representative of a milonga that I can call home.

 I like this video not only because of its clarity, lighting, color and cinematography but also because of the producer's unique perspective.
-Paul Holman understood that tango is about embrace, music and feelings, that steps and footwork are secondary, that milonga codes play a crucial role, and that he needs to capture all the essentials and avoid the misleading trifles to let the viewers understand what a good milonga looks like.
-I watch this video often lately just to enjoy that soulful scene and remind myself of how one should behave and dance in the milongas.
+Paul Holman understood that tango is a dance of intimacy, connection, and surrender, that steps and footwork are secondary, that milonga codes play a crucial role, and that he should focus on the essentials and avoid misleading trifles to let the viewers enjoy a real good milonga.
+I watch this video often lately just to enjoy that soulful scene and remind myself of how one should behave and dance in the milonga.

 How tango is danced in Europe and North America